A Tale of Two Scripts: Transliteration and Post-Correction for Judeo-Arabic: Background and Related Work

 \subsection{Judeo-Arabic Linguistic Facts}

 Judeo-Arabic (JA) is the language of the Jews from the Arabo-Islamic world.
 Its history spans from pre-Islamic Arabia to the present day and went through several different periods \cite{blau1961grammar,blau1965emergence}.
 This paper focuses on Classical JA, which developed in parallel to Classical Arabic in the territories under Muslim rule around the Mediterranean and the Middle East during the Middle Ages.
 JA is a Jewish language.
 It was written by Jews and its intended audience were other Jews.
 This explains two of its most distinctive characteristics.
 First, JA is written in Hebrew characters.
-Second, it incorporates some vocabulary from Aramaic and Hebrew.
+Second, it incorporates some vocabulary from Hebrew and, less commonly, Aramaic.
 One should be cautious not to describe JA just as Arabic written in Hebrew characters \cite{stillman2010judeo}.
 Most Jews from the medieval Mediterranean and Middle East lived under Muslim rule and spoke Arabic as their mother tongue.
 However, the most common writing system they used was Hebrew, not Arabic.
 From a very young age, Jewish children were taught Hebrew for religious purposes.
 Some of them would not be able to read or write Arabic, despite reading and writing in JA.
 Thus, for them JA was not a direct transliteration of Arabic, but rather the obvious way of registering their language in writing.
 For this same reason, some scholars have approached JA as an Arabic dialect \cite{mansour1991jewishbaghdadi,Khan:1997,gebski2024grammar}.

 Transliterating JA written in Hebrew to Arabic characters is as artificial as transliterating it to Latin script.
-Nevertheless, this approach is justified when the goal is to make JA accessible to Arabic-speaking audiences that do not read Hebrew, or to enable the use of NLP tools designed for Arabic.
+Nevertheless, this approach is justified when the goal is to make JA accessible to Arabic readers who do not read Hebrew, or to enable the use of NLP tools designed for Arabic.
 This transliteration task entails many challenges.